vdclab/vdclab-wiki/MicrobesOnline.md

 ## Ease of Use

-> The site is somewhat "clunky" looking and outdated with several obsolete/dead links, making it hard to use for exploratory purposes.
+- The site is somewhat "clunky" looking and outdated with several obsolete/dead links, making it hard to use for exploratory purposes.
-> However, there is a very intensive site guide including tips/warngings (link below) that should allow you to easily use any feature of the site.
+- However, there is a very intensive site guide including tips/warngings (link below) that should allow you to easily use any feature of the site.
-{.is-info}

 ## User Notes